risingwavelabs/awesome-stream-processing/04-solution-demos/flights_tracking/readme.md

     ```

-    This will initiate the necessary RisingWave components (frontend node, compute node, metadata node) as well as MinIO for storage.
-The Aviationstack API will begin fetching real-time flight data and send it to a Kafka topic, where RisingWave ingests and processes it into materialized views, stored in MinIO.
+    This will initiate the standalone mode of RisingWave.
+The Aviationstack API will begin fetching real-time flight data and send it to a Kafka topic, where RisingWave ingests and processes it into materialized views, stored in the embedded SQLite database.

     > Note: Kafka is exposed on `kafka:9092` for internal applications and on `localhost:29092` for local applications.
 The corresponding source topic is created automatically.
     >